We Love Beeswax Wrap, a Natural Alternative to Plastic Wrap—Here’s Why

 Keep cut fruits and veggies fresh

-After cooking, how often are you left with half a zucchini, cucumber or lemon?
+After cooking, how often are you left with half a zucchini, carrot or lemon?
 Instead of taking up precious fridge space by tucking those bits and bobs into bowls, wrap them in beeswax wrap.
 (Remember, skip the wet stuff!)

 Slow bread from going stale